Estimated reading time: 14 minutes

 As a couple therapist, I’ve noticed these claims of ignorance about our partners are basically untrue, even though they may feel true when we say them.
 They’re untrue because our basic style of relating, our “social wiring” is set at a very early age due to the way we adapted to our parent’s (or carer’s) style of relating.
 This wiring is generally quite stable over time and remains almost unchanged as we mature, despite how intelligent we are, unless we consciously and repeatedly experience different ways of being with and relating to these processes.

 Most of what we do, we do without awareness, automatically, due to the way our emotional brains have been wired.
 Our brain’s reaction to physical closeness, distance and duration of closeness is wired from early childhood.
 It impacts how we sit and stand in relation to our partner, how we adjust the space between us, how we hug, make love and how we do everything involving physical movement and staying still.

 Because we do this automatically, we’re usually totally unconscious of this aspect of our interactions.
 In addition, we handle physical closeness differently during the honeymoon/romantic stage than in the more committed stages of relationship.
 It’s common for couples to touch a lot when they’re dating, but this often reduces dramatically after making a commitment of some sort.
 This results in us wondering “Do I know you at all?”

 Partners can be helped immensely by having an “owner’s manual” for each other and their relationship, one which assists in describing and understanding your own and your partner’s tendencies and relationship style.
-Recognising each other’s styles makes it much easier to work as a team and more quickly resolve issues as they arise.
+Recognizing each other’s styles makes it much easier to work as a team and more quickly resolve issues as they arise.